katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

  image                        disks[].initialize_params.source_image      You'll need to create a single disk using the disks[] parameter and set it to be the boot disk (disks[].boot = true) image_family                 disks[].initialize_params.source_image      See above. external_projects            disks[].initialize_params.source_image      The name of the source_image will include the name of the project. instance_names               Use a loop or multiple tasks.
-Using loops is a more Ansible-centric way of creating multiple instances and gives you the most flexibility. service_account_email        service_accounts[].email                    This is the service_account email address that you want the instance to be associated with.
+Using loops is a more Assible-centric way of creating multiple instances and gives you the most flexibility. service_account_email        service_accounts[].email                    This is the service_account email address that you want the instance to be associated with.
 It is not the service_account email address that is used for the credentials necessary to create the instance. service_account_permissions  service_accounts[].scopes                   These are the permissions you want to grant to the instance. pem_file                     Not supported.
 We recommend using JSON service account credentials instead of PEM files. credentials_file             service_account_file project_id                   project name                         name                                        This field does not accept an array of names.
-Use a loop to create multiple instances. num_instances                Use a loop                                  For maximum flexibility, we're encouraging users to use Ansible features to create multiple instances, rather than letting the module do it for you. network                      network_interfaces[].network subnetwork                   network_interfaces[].subnetwork persistent_boot_disk         disks[].type = 'PERSISTENT'
+Use a loop to create multiple instances. num_instances                Use a loop                                  For maximum flexibility, we're encouraging users to use Assible features to create multiple instances, rather than letting the module do it for you. network                      network_interfaces[].network subnetwork                   network_interfaces[].subnetwork persistent_boot_disk         disks[].type = 'PERSISTENT'